This article provides suggestions about how to optimize your push notifications. It covers best practices for the following:

 - If you want to clearly identify your app, play a custom sound.
 The BBC News alerts do this to great effect, using their clearly recognizable news jingle.
 If your app has a distinguishable soundtrack, then a snippet of this may be suitable as an alert sound.

-For more information about configuring sounds for push notifications, see Intro to Push Notifications.
+For more information about configuring sounds for push notifications, see Push campaign prerequisites.

 This section details general guidelines for selecting custom campaign goals to measure and report on for your push notifications.
 The table below outlines example goals you can select to measure downstream engagement or purchase events.